 Group Travel: 14 Tips On How To Survive Traveling With Others

-Are you planning a group travel with your friends or family?
+Are you planning group travel with your friends or family?
 Most of my travel tends to be solo but there are occasions when I travel in a group.
-As a travel blogger, I do get invited on group trips with other bloggers or travel writers.
-And last year for the first time in ages, I traveled with some family members.
+As a travel blogger, I do get invited to group trips with other bloggers or travel writers.
+And last year for the first time in ages, I travelled with some family members.
 Everyone has different personalities and also different needs when they travel so I wanted to share some tips on how to make your group trip as seamless as possible.

 With my 2 best friends in Palm Springs – A Surprise Trip Even!

 Group Travel Tip #1 – The Company You Keep

 Are you travelling with girlfriends?
 Family members?
 Co-Workers?
 When travelling with others, keep the different personalities in mind.
 There have been occasions when I end up travelling with strangers (meeting other solo travellers and spontaneously going places with them) so sometimes knowing personalities is not possible.
 But most of the time you will know the people you are travelling with.

 Group Travel Tip #2 – Organizing Logistics

 Talk about how each and all of you are getting there.
 Will you be going together?
 Meeting at the destination?
 Think about all the logistics ahead of time like arriving on similar flight times, etc. Some people have less patience than others so try to organize yourselves there is less waiting around for people.
 As an example, my sister-in-law was only able to meet us in Marrakech so she flew from Spain whereas my brother and I drove to the south of Spain, took the ferry over, rented a car, and drove from Tangier.
 We got to Marrakech the night before and she flew into Marrakech and organized our riad to pick her up.